farispriadi/python/_docs/01-code-editor/instalasi-vscode.md

 ---
-title: Android
+title: Instalasi Visual Studio Code (VS Code)
-category: Devices
+category: Code Editor
-order: 2
+order: 1
 ---

 Use ChatApp on all of your Android devices.
 Every version is supported.